Inspiring outdoor adventures for blind and partially sighted children

-In the summer see if you can get some hay from a local farmer and use it to make collages, pictures or 3D objects like corn dollies.
+Ask your local farmer for some spare hay and use it to make collages, pictures or 3D objects like corn dollies.
 There’s a good set of instructions on the Eden Project website on how to make a simple corn dolly.

 Even when it’s raining, the countryside is still a great place to be.
-Make the most of the unpredictable British weather by covering up in a raincoat, hat and wellies, and have a puddle-splash contest.
-If you can, head to a park or reserve with a lake, river or pond and listen out for the ducks – they also love the rain!
+Make the most of the British weather by covering up in a raincoat, hat and wellies, and have a puddle-splash contest.
+If you can, head to a lake, river or pond and listen out for the ducks – they love the rain!

 Have a farm-inspired picnic.
 If the weather is fine you could find a nice spot in the countryside or a nearby park.
 Pack a picnic basket with hearty English food such as Cornish pasties, a ploughman’s lunch of crusty bread and cheddar cheese, rosy red English apples, sausage rolls or pork pies.
 Don’t forget to take your rubbish home and respect the Countryside Code.

 On a coastal walk, make sure you explore the beach for empty shells.
 They are usually washed up in distinct lines on the sand so it’s easy to pick amongst them and collect your favourites.
 You may also find interesting pebbles, driftwood and seaweed.
 String them all together with rough twine and hang as a wind chime in front of your window.

 Put wellies on and explore nature reserves all over the UK which give you access to many different types of flora and fauna.

 There are plenty of activities which you can take part in while you’re in the countryside, from organised rambles to rock pooling, horse-riding to sculpture trails.
 The Visit England website has lots of ideas for places to go and things to do, and also highlights accessible activities.
 You can even download their list of award-winning accessible businesses that offer fantastic tourist opportunities and experiences.